 - IT Business

-- Personal Trainers
+- Personal trainers

-What E and O Insurance Covers
+What Errors & Omissions Insurance Covers

-E&O insurance covers unintentional negligent acts, including:
+E and O insurance covers unintentional negligent acts, including:

 Depending on your particular policy, you may also have the following acts covered: